How To Create A CDA: Real Estate Tips You Need To Know

 An accurate commission disbursement authorization should begin with high-level information.

-Your closing company will likely have much of this data available.
-You need to clearly state which deal the commission applies to.
+Your closing company will likely have much of this data available, and you need to clearly state which deal the commission applies to.

 Include fields that assist the closing company in identifying the specific deal associated with the CDA.
-Provide transactional details such as buyer and seller information along with purchase agreement specifics.
+You’ll also need to provide transactional details such as buyer and seller information and purchase agreement specifics.

 Step 2: Include the closing company contact information